COMCIFS/dREL/annotated-grammar.rst

    language presented in the paper does not need newlines in order to remove ambiguity.

+4. Literal 'missing' ('?') and 'null' have been added to the language

 The EBNF used here differs from the ISO standard as follows:

 1. Sequences of characters may be presented as single strings